 - Plan to arrive at the competition at least one hour prior to your scheduled start time.

 (The schedule may be mailed to you just prior to the competition date or it may be

 posted at the competition rink a few days prior to the competition.)

-- Prepare two (2) tapes of each of your competition programs.
-Make sure both are
+- Prepare two (2) CDs of each of your competition programs.
+Make sure both are playable and

 kept at rinkside (either with the parent or the pro) just in case of a problem with the

 - Clean/polish your skates (including the tongue); make sure the laces are clean (or

 - Get the items together that you will (or may) need at the competition: